-What are known as the "Jim Crow" laws appeared in the Southern states during the late 19th and early 20th centuries and were used to enforce racial segregation of public facilities; some of them were in force until outlawed by the federal Civil Rights Act of 1964 and the Voting Rights Act of 1965.
-As noted earlier, Jim Crow laws accompanied the other, more severe discriminations and injustices represented by the legally-approved practices of convict leasing, sharecropping, and peonage, which applied either exclusively or predominantly to black people.
-(See the article on the Jim Crow period by Jamelle Bouie, "The Authoritarian Stamp of Jim Crow," The New York
+What are known as the "Jim Crow" laws appeared in the Southern states during the late 19^{\pm} and early 20^{\pm} centuries and were used to enforce racial segregation of public facilities; some of them were in force until outlawed by the federal Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+As noted earlier, Jim Crow laws accompanied the other, more severe discriminations and injustices represented by the legally-approved practices of convict leasing, sharecropping, voter suppression, as well as peonage, the last of which applied either exclusively or predominantly to black people.
+(See Jamelle Bouie, "The Authoritarian Stamp of Jim Crow," The New York Times,

-Times, 21 February 2020).
+21 February 2020, and David W. Blight, "Trump reveals the truth about Voter Suppression," The New York Times, 11 April 2020).
 Thus a full century of systematic mistreatment was piled atop two-and-a-half centuries of brutal slavery, altogether three-and-a-half centuries of uninterrupted oppression and injustice.
 A fundamental question about the creation of the four new sovereign nations is: Would the predominantly Red Southern States of America - or, conceivably, both it and the Central States - seek to revive any of those practices?
 Although it might appear outrageous to even pose this question, what is actually outrageous is how long those practices endured after Reconstruction, and how uniformly they were supported and enforced by the majority white population in much of the South.